What is llms.txt?

 The web server should serve the file as text/plain.
 For .txt files this is normally automatic.
 To verify:

-Step 4: Reference in robots.txt (optional but recommended)
+Step 4: Reference in robots.txt (optional)

 llms-full.txt – the extended variant